HM Forces Railcard

 Whether you’re applying for a railcard for the first time or renewing an existing railcard, complete the application form below and return to the address below:

 First-time applicants must include a passport-sized photograph and a copy of their Widows statement of eligibility.
 Those renewing their railcard must return their expired railcard.
 The cost for applying/renewing a railcard is currently £21 per card.

-The Pensions Officer (Railcards), The Royal British Legion, 199 Borough High Street, London, SE1 1AA
+Grants Manager (Railcards), The Royal British Legion, 199 Borough High Street, London, SE1 1AA

 Please make cheques payable to: The Royal British Legion.

 The issue of the railcard(s) will be quicker if you send a self-addressed envelope.

 For more information and to request an application form contact Mr Edd Robinson email@example.com